Network and Panel Quantile Effects Via Distribution Regression: Introduction

 \section{Introduction}

 Standard regression analyzes average effects of covariates on outcome variables.
 In many applications it is equally important to consider distributional effects.
 For example, a policy maker might be interested in the effect of an education reform not only on the mean but also the entire distribution of test scores or wages.
 Availability of panel data is very useful to identify \textit{ceteris paribus} average and distributional effects because it allows the researcher to control for multiple sources of unobserved heterogeneity that might cause endogeneity or omitted variable problems.
 The idea is to use variation of the covariates over time for each individual or over individuals for each time period to account for unobserved individual and time effects.
 In this paper we develop inference methods for distributional effects in nonlinear models with two-way unobserved effects.
 They apply not only to traditional panel data models where the unobserved effects correspond to individual and time fixed effects, but also to models for other types of data where the unobserved effects reflect some grouping structure such as unobserved sender and receiver effects in network data models.
+The unobserved effects will be treated as fixed effects, i.e. parameters to be estimated, leaving their relation to observed covariates unrestricted.

 We develop inference methods for quantile functions and effects.
 The quantile function corresponds to the marginal distribution of the outcome in a counterfactual scenario where the treatment covariate of interest is set exogenously at a desired level and the rest of the covariates and unobserved effects are held fixed, extending the construction of Chernozhukov Fernandez-Val and Melly~\citeyearpar{ChernozhukovFernandezValMelly2013} for the cross section case.
 The quantile effect is the difference of quantile functions at two different treatment levels.
 Our methods apply to continuous and discrete treatments by appropriate choice of the treatment levels, and have causal interpretation under standard unconfoundedness assumptions for panel data.
 The inference is based upon the generic method of Chernozhukov, Fernandez-Val, Melly, and Wuthrich \citeyearpar{CFVMW2015} that projects joint confidence bands for distributions into joint confidence bands for quantile functions and effects.
 This method has the appealing feature that applies without modification to any type of outcome, let it be continuous, discrete or mixed.